-"With Nergin's approval, took 70 percent of the Spanish gold reserve from Madrid to Moscow, for 'safe keeping' when it looked like Franco would invade Madrid," Carlos, having heard the General's name.
+"With Nergin's approval, took 70 percent of the Spanish gold reserve from Madrid to Moscow, for 'safe keeping' when it looked like Franco would invade Madrid," Carlos said, having heard the General's name.
 He took a U turn back to the camp ground.
 "Yes, General Orlov who also did as horrible things to Spanish Communists who didn't want to take orders from Stalin, such as Andreu Nin, as he does to Spaniards who obey Franco, Hitler and the Pope."

-"Not anymore," Fernando proclaimed, unsheathing his sword as the horse somehow broke into a sound trot on all legs, telling his rider with several small bucks that she would prefer to take a long deserved rest.
+"Not anymore," Fernando proclaimed.
+He unsheathed his sword as the horse somehow broke into a sound trot on all legs, telling his rider with several small bucks that he would prefer to take a long deserved rest.
 "According to what I saw when I confronted him in a duel.
-In....In....'
-The innkeeper fell off the mare, landing on his ass.
+In....In...."
+The innkeeper fell off the horse, landing on his ass.
 He cursed the devil and praised God, so it seemed, in as many different languages as Socialists have varied ideas about how to take down the Capitalism and what to replace it with.
-Carlos and Sally attempted to talk him back into the painful, sometimes blissful and potential infused dimension which lays between heaven and hell, but to know avail.
+Carlos and Sally attempted to talk him back into the painful, sometimes blissful and potential infused dimension which lays between heaven and hell, but to no avail.

 Tim walked up to the frenetically loud madman and punched him in the belly, then the face.
-Then he throw water into his dirt caked face.
-He presented him with a map and a pencil.
+Then he threw water into his dirt caked face.
+He presented the innkeeper with a map and a pencil.
 "The Yellow Brick Road to the Wizard.
 We're off to see him," he said.
-He quoted passages from L. Frank Baum's children's book with a musicality that made Fernando recall his own childhood.
+He quoted other passages from L. Frank Baum's children's book with a musicality that made Fernando recall his own childhood.
 "Me, the lion who needs to get his roar back, the Scarecrow and Dorothy need to see the Red Wizard," he related referring to himself and his two travel companions.
 "Do you know where he went?"
+Tim asking, handing Sir Fernando a scrap piece of paper and a pencil.